ScoutLogic

 A designated follow-up conversation gives the employee something concrete to work toward and the sense that they shouldn’t delay making improvements.

-11. Express Gratitude and Confidence
+11. Express gratitude and confidence

 Perhaps the most crucial step of all, always thank the person for being willing to enter into this conversation with an open mind.
 Share your confidence in their abilities and your excitement about the progress that they will make.
 A little encouragement can go a long way.